gagneurlab/drop/docs/source/prepare.rst

                                                                                                                                                                                                          ``- known_indels.vcf``

 repeat_mask            character  Location of the RepeatMask .bed file.                                                                                                                                  ``path/to/RepeatMask.bed`` minAlt                 numeric    Integer describing the minimum required reads that support the alternative allele.
-We recommend using a minimum of 3 if further filtering on your own.
+We recommend a minimum of 3 if further filtering on your own.
 10 otherwise.   ``3`` hcArgs                 character  String describing additional arguments for GATK haplocaller.
 For expert tuning.                                                                                        ``""``

 =====================  =========  =====================================================================================================================================================================  =========